ChrisPappalardo/gitblit-docker/README.md

 $ /usr/local/bin/docker-compose -f /<path_to_gitblit-docker>/docker-compose.yml up -d
 ```

 The container will restart automatically on failure.
-Add the following to your crontab to start the container on reboot:
+Add the following to your crontab to start the container on reboot and automatically backup on a weekly basis:

 ```
-@reboot /usr/local/bin/docker-compose /<path_to_gitblit-docker>/docker-compose.yml up -d > /dev/null 2>&1
+@reboot /<path_to_docker-compose>/docker-compose -f /<path_to_gitblit-docker>/docker-compose.yml up -d > /dev/null 2>&1
+0 5 * * 1 /<path_to_docker-compose>/docker-compose -f /<path_to_gitblit-docker>/docker-compose.yml run --rm gitblit sh -c 'tar -zcvf /backup/gitblit-data-backup_$(date +"%Y%m%d").tar.gz /var/opt/gitblit' > /dev/null 2>&1
 ```